 We draw upon the concept of tribalism and highlight its relevance to corporate governance research on emerging market firms.
-Specifically, we utilize a novel index that captures tribalism as a continuum (Jacobson & Deckard, 2012), thereby overcoming shortfalls in prior typological categorizations of national institutional frameworks based on variations of this phenomenon (Fainshmidt et al., 2018).
-Our definition of tribalism relates to the concept of ethno-cultural fragmentation that leads to powerful institutionalized within-group social cohesion and loyalties, where these are often controversially associated with varying degrees of favoritism and nepotism (Areneke et al., 2022).
-Tribal or clan-based lineages are common worldwide and especially within emerging and developing economies (Greif & Tabellini, 2010).
+Specifically, we utilize a novel index which captures tribalism as a continuum (Jacobson & Deckard, 2012), thereby overcoming shortfalls in prior typological categorizations of national institutional frameworks based on variations of this phenomenon (Fainshmidt, Judge, Aguilera, & Smith, 2018).
+Our definition of tribalism relates to the concept of ethno-cultural fragmentation which leads to powerful institutionalized within-group social cohesion and loyalties, where these are often controversially associated with varying degrees of favouritism and nepotism (Areneke, Adegbite & Tunyi, 2022).
+Tribal or clan-based lineages are common worldwide and especially within emerging and developing economies (Grief & Tabellini, 2010).
 Countries across Africa in particular, but also in Asia and the Middle East, exhibit often high and varying degrees of tribalism, where related institutions are subverted beneath modern and essentially incongruous state bureaucracy (Nunn & Wantchekon, 2011).
 While this pattern reflects institutionalized fault lines within many emerging economies, it is representative of a powerful phenomenon in terms of societal organization.
-The role of tribalism is almost entirely overlooked in studies on culture and corporate governance (Hooghiemstra et al., 2014; Mintz, 2005), where aggregated "national" cultures are considered determinants of Anglo-American shareholder value corporate governance adoption.
-Moreover, existing studies mostly focus on the more static nature of ethnic, linguistic, and religious fractionalization (Alesina et al., 2003).
+The role of tribalism is almost entirely overlooked in studies on culture and corporate governance (Mintz, 2005; Hooghiemstra, Hermes & Emanuels, 2014), where aggregated "national" cultures are considered determinants of Anglo-American shareholder value corporate governance adoption.
+Moreover, existing studies mostly focus on the more static nature of ethnic, linguistic and religious fractionalization (Alesina, Devleeschauwer, Easterly, Kurlat & Wacziarg, 2003).
 Thus, past research captures fragmentation within a given society but overlooks a deeper appreciation of the institutionalized influences arising from this fragmentation.

 Our empirical analysis is based on a hand-collected dataset of 189 firms that underwent initial public offerings (IPOs) in 22 markets across the African continent between January 2000 and August 2016.
 We find that the degree of tribalism significantly moderates the negative relation between the BG's ownership of a constituent firm and the degree of adoption of Anglo-American corporate governance practice.
 Our study makes two methodological contributions.
 The first is our adaptation of the New York Stock Exchange manuals' governance criteria (NYSE, 2016) to form a firm-level Anglo-American shareholder value index appropriate for emerging market firms.
 The new index is adjusted for data availability and institutional limitations on corporate governance.
-The adjustment implies that the index is simple to construct, tractable, and has universal applicability.
+The adjustment implies that the index is simple to construct, tractable and has universal applicability.
 The second methodological contribution is our novel application of a tribalism index (Jacobson & Deckard, 2012), which addresses shortcomings associated with static fractionalization metrics by providing a more dynamic measure.
 The index also considers interactions between ethnic groups and the institutionalized means of operationalizing culture embedded within relational contracting systems.
 Our tribalism index provides a plausible means to account for informal diversity within national frontiers, thereby addressing some of the shortcomings of traditional aggregate measures of "national culture" (Tung & Stahl, 2018).

 Our study proceeds in the next section by outlining the theory and hypotheses.
-Section 3 outlines data considerations.
-Section 4 focusses on empirical methods, while Section 5 presents the empirical results.
+The third section outlines data considerations.
+The fourth section focusses on empirical methods, while the fifth presents the empirical results.
 The paper ends with concluding remarks and policy recommendations.

-2 | THEORETICAL BACKGROUND AND HYPOTHESIS DEVELOPMENT
+THEORETICAL BACKGROUND AND HYPOTHESIS DEVELOPMENT